Teen arrested after man found dead at Dinuba home, police say

 Officials say they will not be releasing any information about the suspect because they are underage.

-Anyone with information about this shooting is asked to call the Dinuba Police Department at (559) 591-5911.
+Anyone with information about this investigation is asked to call the Dinuba Police Department at (559) 591-5911.

 You can also remain anonymous by calling (559) 591-TIP1 (8471).